 - Played with in James Patrick Kelly's Look into the Sun: The protagonist is sent on an interstellar trade mission that requires him to be transformed into an alien species that just happens to use sex as a bonding and bargaining tool.
 Fortunately, he's also been equipped with a neural AI that can translate all of the alien physical sensations into the human ones he's familiar with... until the AI gets pettish mid-screw and refuses to translate any further, leaving him to cope with his new Bizarre Alien Biology on his own, such as the sudden realization that his delicate, flower-like genitalia means the females have been taking the dominant role during copulation all along.

 - In West of Eden, Yilanè have reptilian genitalia, including hemipenes on the males (who also function as Mr. Seahorse).
 However, the female genitals are compatible enough with human equipment that Vaintè and Kerrick are capable of having plenty of sex while the latter is the former's personal slave.
 It should be noted, however, that Vaintè is insane both by human standards and those of her own race, and Kerrick was raised by Yilanè and has (at this point) an incomplete and screwed-up understanding of human sexuality.
 When Kerrick returns to humanity, he starts looking back on his time with Vaintè in disgust and horror.

 - In Spellsinger by Alan Dean Foster looks like all sentient mammals including humans are compatible, if not able to crossbreed.
 Jon-Tom decides not to investigate any further, when he gets a chance.

-- In another novel, Quozl, the eponymous aliens are human-sized marsupial rabbit-squirrels, who copulate for recreation 20-60 times a day.
-For some reason their scientists are shocked to learn they are compatible with humans and decide to keep it a secret from the rest of the population.
+- In another novel, Quozl, the eponymous aliens are human-sized marsupial rabbit-squirrels, who copulate for recreation 20-60 times a day.note For some reason their scientists are shocked to learn they are compatible with humans and decide to keep it a secret from the rest of the population.
 (Preventing humans from going Out with a Bang probably wasn't the reason.
 And it didn't happen when the truth was revealed.
 More likely it was done to prevent Quozl from experimenting and to stay hidden.)